MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acpitabl/ne-acpitabl-_acpi_pld_shape.md

 ## -description

+Describes shape bits 74:77.

 ## -enum-fields

 ### -field AcpiPldShapeRound

+Value is 0.

 ### -field AcpiPldShapeOval

+Value is 1.

 ### -field AcpiPldShapeSquare

+Value is 2.

 ### -field AcpiPldShapeVRect

+Value is 3.

 ### -field AcpiPldShapeHRect

+Value is 4.

 ### -field AcpiPldShapeVTrap

+Value is 5.

 ### -field AcpiPldShapeHTrap

+Value is 6.

 ### -field AcpiPldShapeUnknown

+Value is 7.

 ### -field AcpiPldShapeChamfered

+Value is 8.

 ## -remarks